 No, I don’t think this recipe is freezer-friendly.
 I honestly haven’t tried it though, but it seems like the texture would be a little odd after thawing.
 Let me know if you’ve ever tried this!

-To store: Store prepared tuna salad in an airtight container in the refrigerator for up to 4 days.
+Store prepared tuna salad in an airtight container in the refrigerator for up to 4 days.

-To freeze: I would not recommend freezing this recipe.
+I would not recommend freezing this recipe.

 Make this Lazy No-Chop Tuna Salad without spending any time chopping!
 It’s quick and tasty, using dill pickle relish and spices for max flavor in a seriously short time.
 Works great as a make-ahead cold lunch option!